worldline/proxyTSDB/README.md

 		* `value` : The value to record for this data point
 		* `tags` : A map of tag name/tag value pairs.
 At least one pair must be supplied
 * version
-	* Request for the awl-proxyTSDB version
+	* Request for the proxyTSDB version
 	* GET
 	* `api/version`